You are currently viewing dplyr Rename() – To Change Column Name

 5 55 56 jsp 7 890

-rename_with() function is from R dplyr library that can be used to rename all data frame columns.
+rename_with() function is from the R dplyr library that can be used to rename all data frame columns.
 In the below example let’s use this to convert all column names to upper case.

 # Rename using rename_with()